What Is The Significance Of Christmas Festival

 The day of Christmas festival is associated with Lord Jesus Christ which renders a great deal of significance to this day.
-It is often believed that some angels descended to the earth on this day and proclaimed Lord Jesus Christ as the savior of people.
+It is often believed that some angels descended to earth on this day and proclaimed Lord Jesus Christ as the savior of people.

 Various Christmas facts can be obtained from Luke and Mathew's canonical gospels which are considered highly prominent and significant among Christians.
-As per their account, Jesus Christ was born in Bethlehem, to Mary, a virgin mother.
+As per their account, Jesus Christ was born in Bethlehem, to Mary, the virgin mother.
 Joseph and Mary come to Bethlehem from Nazareth for a census where Jesus is born and laid in a manger.

 The history of Christmas Celebrations dates back to 336 in the city of Rome.
 However, this festival gained much prominence and significance in the early phases of 19th Century with Oxford Movement which happened in Anglican Church.
-Following which, various English authors and writers revived and modified Christmas as an exuberant festival of religious significance comprising family get-togethers, preparing feasts and exchanging gifts.
+Following which, various English authors and writers revived and modified Christmas as an exuberant festival of religious significance comprising family get-together, preparing feasts and exchanging gifts.